srp/julia/doc/manual/metaprogramming.rst

 **The key point here is that Julia code is internally represented as a data structure that is accessible from the language itself.**

-:obj:`Expr` objects contain three parts: a Symbol identifying the action represented by the expression::
+:obj:`Expr` objects contain three parts: A Symbol identifying the action represented by the expression::

     julia> ex1.head